ultralytics/xview-docker/README.md

 # Description

-The https://github.com/ultralytics/xview-docker repo contains code to create an xView docker container for submission to the xView challenge https://challenge.xviewdataset.org/.
+The https://github.com/ultralytics/xview-docker repo contains code to create an xView docker container for submission to the xView challenge: https://challenge.xviewdataset.org/.

 # Requirements